QUIC-Tracker/quic-tracker/README.md

 The test suite comprises a minimal Go implementation of QUIC which is currently draft-09 and TLS-1.3-draft-23 compatible, as well as several test scenarii built upon this implementation.
 The test suite outputs its result as JSON files, which contains the result, the decrypted packets exchanged, as well as a pcap file and exporter secrets.

-You should have Go 1.9, libpcap libraries and header installed before starting.
+You should have Go 1.9, tcpdump, libpcap libraries and header installed before starting.

 ```
 go get github.com/mpiraux/master-thesis